Learn how to create a wildlife haven in your garden for bees, hedgehogs, birds and other animals to thrive.

 Ecosystems in East Sussex – the effect of reduced grass cutting

 Since East Sussex Highways reduced their urban grass cuts to just two a year, a by-product of this is that we have enjoyed wonderful displays of wild flowers.
+We also now have 125 miles of wildflower verges, which are cut just once a year, at our road sides.
 There are currently 700 different varieties of wildflowers growing on our verges and 87 of those are endangered species.